-A Physics Nobel for seeking our place in the universe
+A physics Nobel for seeking our place in the universe

 “It was kind of the turning point from believing ... to knowing.
 It’s transitioning from hypothesis to reality,” says Jessie Dotson, an astrophysicist at NASA’s Ames Research Center and the project scientist for NASA’s K2 Mission.
 “For me personally, it was almost like, ‘Oh thank goodness, we finally found one.
 Let’s go find the rest.’”

-Once it was proven possible, exoplanet science took off and NASA was more willing to fund exoplanet research and flagship missions like the Kepler space telescope.
-That, in turn, led to many more discoveries which inspired further research.
+Once it was proved possible, exoplanet science took off and NASA was more willing to fund exoplanet research and flagship missions like the Kepler space telescope.
+That, in turn, led to many more discoveries, which inspired further research.
 The door was opened.

 Strange new worlds